Code-Institute-Submissions/Surf-The-West-Country/readme.md

 ## How to Use? ##

 - Once you have opened the main page, choose a location to explore more on the West Coast of France.
 - The coast runs from north to south and are divided into four main regions.
-Surfspots are consequently subdivided into each region.
+Surfspots are consequently subdivided into regions.
 - Use the map to navigate your way from north to south of France's West Coast.
 Cards appear in accordance to their location; number 1 (northest) to number 12 (southest).
 - Each information card displays icons with extra information on water temperature, beach type, parking, off-shore wind and beach access.
 - The user can suggest other surf spots via the 'Add a Surfspot' button on the top right hand side of the page.